zekaryas1/notes/docs/Algo/Fundamental Algorithms/Recommendations/How to act during interviews.md

 # How to Act During Interviews

->  First of all, During each step explain what you’re doing, every steps.
+>  Foremost, During each step explain what you’re doing, every step.

 ## Make Sure You Understand the Question.